-$= \eta (d\varepsilon/dt)$
+- $= \eta (d\varepsilon/dt)$

-$= \eta (d-strain/d-time)$
+- $= \eta (d-strain/d-time)$

-= (viscosity factor η using individual viscosity factor at present time duration) (strain at present quarter - strain at previous time duration
+- = (viscosity factor η using individual viscosity factor at present time duration) (strain at present quarter - strain at previous time duration

-Some of these inputs (causes or viscosity factors) are further normalized by dividing them by the average number of viscosity or a certain established health standard, such as 1.0 for mi, i=1,4 and also 1.0 for mi, i=5,10 since mi values are already normalized in their original calculations.
-Other examples of normalization factors are 6.0 for HbA1C, 30 for ACR, 2 wakeup times as the acceptable limit for urination at night, 120 mg/ dL for glucose, 25 for body mass index (BMI), 4,000 steps after each meal, 15 grams of carbs/sugar intake amount per meal, 50% as a "break-even" risk level of medical complications, etc. If using the originally collected data, i.e. the non-normalized data would distort the numerical comparison of the hysteresis loop areas.
-The normalization process can remove the dependency of the individual unit or certain unique characteristics associated with each viscosity factor.
+Some of these inputs (causes or viscosity factors) are further normalized by dividing them by the average number of viscosity or a certain established health standard, such as 1.0 for metabolism index where mi, i=1,4 for medical conditions and i=5,10 for lifestyle details since mi values have already been normalized in their original calculations.
+Other examples of normalization factors are 6.0 for HbA1C, 30 for ACR, 2 wake-up times as the acceptable limit for wakeup times for urination at night, 120 mg/ dL for glucose, 25 for body mass index (BMI), 4,000 steps after each meal, 15 grams of carbs/sugar intake amount per meal, 50% as a "break-even" risk level of medical complications, etc. If using the originally collected data, i.e. the non-normalized data would distort the numerical comparison of the hysteresis loop areas.
+Using the "normalization process", he can remove the dependency of the individual unit or certain unique characteristics associated with each viscosity factor.
 This process allows him to convert the originally collected variables into a set of "dimensionless variables" for easier numerical comparison and result interpretation.